dnsimple/dnsimple-api-examples/terraform/dns/README.md

 terraform destroy
 ```

 You may need to empty your emails S3 bucket first.
+You can follow this [guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/empty-bucket.html) for more details.